-Depreciation and write-downs on lease assets at the French branch rose by €67.0 million to €504.9 million.
-Other operating expenses amounted to €79.8 million (previous year: €316.0 million).
+Depreciation and write-downs on lease assets at the French branch amounted to €541.6 million (previous year: €505.0 million).
+Other operating expenses rose by €13.2 million to €93.0 million.

-This resulted in a net addition of provisions for credit risk, amounting to €205.7 million in the reporting year (previous year: net addition of €106.0 million).
-The profit after tax of €364.7 million (previous year: €204.5 million) will be transferred to Volkswagen AG pursuant to the existing control and profit-and-loss transfer agreement.
+The provision for credit risks came to a net addition of €227.9 million in the reporting year (previous year: net addition of €205.7 million).
+This includes expenses of €49.6 million resulting from the first-time application of the guidance of IDW ACP BFA 7.

+The profit after tax of €382.9 million (previous year: €364.7 million) will be transferred to Volkswagen AG pursuant to the existing control and profit-and-loss transfer agreement.
+Volkswagen AG is planning to increase the capital of Volkswagen Bank GmbH by €383 million.

-Total assets rose by €5.1 billion to €76.7 billion (previous year: €71.6 billion).
-The volume of customer loans and receivables reported in the balance sheet went up by €4.6 billion and amounted to €55.7 billion on the reporting date (previous year: €51.1 billion).
-Of this increase, a significant proportion was accounted for by sales financing loans and receivables.
+Total assets rose by €4.9 billion to €81.6 billion (previous year: €76.7 billion).
+The volume of customer loans and receivables reported in the balance sheet declined by €4.1 billion and amounted to €51.6 billion on the reporting date (previous year: €55.7 billion).
+Retail financing loans and receivables accounted for a significant proportion of this decrease.